ijsumana/Movie-Trailer-Display/README.md

     s/he has viewed already.

 To run the program one needs to open the movie_list.py in Python IDLE and run it.
+The generated output file "Movie Trailer.html" is also included in this project to show the outcome of the project.